bhargavCSSE/docker-registry/README.md

-## Local Docker Registry Deployment guide
+## Local Docker Registry Deployment Guide

 By defualt, security features and auth are disabled while setting up local docker registry. <br>
 By default, the registry runs on localhost:5000